List of orders of battle for the British 1st Armoured Division: North Africa campaign

 After further fighting, the division retreated from Gazala.
 It then fought in the Battle of Mersa Matruh, before a further retreat took place to El Alamein.
 This was followed by the First Battle of El Alamein and heavy tank losses resulted in some regiments being temporarily amalgamated; for example, the 3rd Royal Tank Regiment and the 5th Royal Tank Regiment became the 3rd/5th Royal Tank Regiment until they were eventually rebuilt as separate entities.
 Tank strength fluctuated due to losses, reinforcements, and other changes.
 For example, on 15 July, the division had 77 Grants, 82 Crusaders, and 32 Stuarts; on 21 July, 61 Grants, 81 Crusaders, and 31 Stuarts.
 At the end of the battle, the division was allowed a period of rest.
 Additional war office guidelines for divisional structure were released on 24 August and maintained most of the ideas laid out in February, although it did abolish brigade groups and changed how supporting arms were used.
 The change resulted in the armoured brigade containing three armoured regiments and one battalion of infantry, and the motor brigade controlling just infantry.
-The supporting arms, such as artillery and engineers, became divisional troops rather than assigned to a specific brigade as they had been under the briade group concept.
+The supporting arms, such as artillery and engineers, became divisional troops rather than assigned to a specific brigade as they had been under the brigade group concept.
 The 1st Armoured Division was reorganised to conform to these new guidelines and on paper would have 172 tanks.
 When the division mustered for the Second Battle of El Alamein, it contained slightly fewer: 1 Grant, 92 Shermans, and 68 Crusaders.
 After the battle concluded in an Allied victory, the division pursued Axis forces across North Africa.
 It then fought in the Tunisia campaign until May 1943, when Axis forces surrendered in Africa.
 With the conclusion of the campaign, the division remained in North Africa until 1944.